MidSpike/iris-utilities/README.md

 - ``' | ` | "`` should always be escaped inside of strings
 - Don't use `var`; use `const` or `let` instead
 - Only use `this` inside of classes
-- snake_case for variables
+- snake_case for variables and long functions
-- camelCase for functions
+- camelCase for short functions
 - PascalCase for classes

 ### Commenting